zeek/package-manager/doc/package.rst

 config_files
 ~~~~~~~~~~~~

-TThe `config_files` field may be used to specify a list of files that users
+The `config_files` field may be used to specify a list of files that users
 are intended to directly modify after installation.
 Then, on operations that
 would otherwise destroy a user's local modifications to a config file, such
 as upgrading to a newer package version, :program:`bro-pkg` can instead save